Portfolio – Archive

 - I’m also working on primary sources for an addition to the German Historical Institute’s German History in Documents and Images project (see below).

 - An increasingly large part of my workload involves editing non-native English texts.
 One of the most interesting projects—soon to be published—is about medieval climate history, and I edited a monograph late last year about the Holocaust in Lithuania.

 Completed book translations:

-- Patricia Hertel, The Crescent Remembered: Islam and Nationalism on the Iberian Peninsula, trans.
-Ellen Yutzy Glebe (Eastbourne: Sussex Academic Press, 2015).
+- Patricia Hertel.
+The Crescent Remembered: Islam and Nationalism on the Iberian Peninsula.
+Translated by Ellen Yutzy Glebe.
+Eastbourne: Sussex Academic Press, 2015.

 Examples of my German to English translation work are readily available here:

 - Thomas Nauerth.
 “Michael Horsch and the Rhön Bruderhof, 1936–1937: From Friend to Hostile Witness to Historical Eyewitness.”
 Translated by Ellen Yutzy Glebe.
 Mennonite Quarterly Review 91, no. 2 (April 2017): 213–46.

 - Mischa Suter.
 “Debt and Its Attachments: Collateral as an Object of Knowledge in Nineteenth-Century Liberalism.”
 Translated by Ellen Yutzy Glebe.
 Comparative Studies in Society and History 59, no. 3 (July 2017): 715–42.

 - For the European History Online (EGO) project of the Leibniz Institute of European History:

 - For the project “On site, in time” of the Leibniz Institute of European History: